USA Opportunities

 The aim of the content is to bridge the gap by providing informational sessions and educational consulting and mentoring services that will allow families to learn the process to adequately prepare for and succeed in getting admission into US higher institutions.
 The initial one-day workshop will include the following:

-• The US university ranking system; who gets in and why
+- The US university ranking system; who gets in

 Mentorship preparations for admissions & scholarships to top, world class universities.
 What SKILLS do you need to have in place?